 The first open house asked questions related to how people use the park today and what they would like to see at the park in the future.
-This inquiry was supported by diagrams of existing conditions and of the site's opportunities and constraints.
 Approximately 370 people provided input and indicated a strong preference for incorporating more flexible open space, trails, and enhancing the bike park.
 There was a lack of excitement for additional sports fields.
 This information was used to create three preliminary design options that were presented to the public at the second open house in September 2020, which is described below in Phase 2 of the community engagement process.